-Now, to honor the 150th anniversary of the Emancipation Proclamation (issued by President Abraham Lincoln in 1863 to set in motion the freeing of those enslaved in the United States), Wells Fargo is the presenting sponsor of the Kinsey Collection’s exhibitions in San Francisco (Museum of the African Diaspora, February 8–May 19, 2013), Charlotte, N.C., (Harvey B. Gantt Center for African-American Arts + Culture, June 27–October 12, 2013) and Baltimore (Reginald F. Lewis Museum of Maryland African American History & Culture, November 1, 2013–January 20, 2014).
+To honor the 150th anniversary of the Emancipation Proclamation (issued by President Abraham Lincoln in 1863 to set in motion the freeing of those enslaved in the United States), Wells Fargo was the presenting sponsor of 2013 Kinsey Collection’s exhibitions in San Francisco, Charlotte, N.C., and Baltimore.

 A connection to history, education

 The collaboration with the Kinseys, which celebrates a watershed moment in American history, is directly in line with the vision and values of Wells Fargo, in particular, the organization’s promotion of education and its commitment to diversity.

 “What was almost instantly appealing about working with the Kinseys is that so much of what’s in the collection is about African American achievement,” says Tim Hanlon, President of the Wells Fargo Foundation.
 “We have an opportunity via the collection to help folks to really understand and appreciate the milestone that the Emancipation Proclamation really was.”